odin-lang/odin-lang.org/content/docs/overview.md

 ## Packages

-Every Odin program is made up of packages.
-A package is a directory of Odin code files, with each file in that directory having the same package declaration at the top.
-Programs begin running in the package `main`.
+Odin programs consist of packages.
+A package is a directory of Odin code files, all of which have the same package declaration at the top.
+Execution starts in the package's `main` procedure.

 ### `import` statement